arhantbararia/to_doo/README.md

 ## Deployment

+First follow [installtion](#installation) on your cloud instance and then proceed with this section.

 Django is a **web framework**, not a web server, and its maintainers want to make that distinction clear.
 In this section, you’ll replace Django’s `runserver` command with [Gunicorn](https://gunicorn.org/).
 Gunicorn is first and foremost a Python WSGI app server, and a battle-tested one at that:

 - It’s fast, optimized, and designed for production.